Abu Nidal Organization internal executions

 The Abu Nidal Organization internal executions were the mass executions of members of the Abu Nidal Organization and their families by Abu Nidal and key associates during 1987–1988.
 The executions took place at a number of locations in Syria, Lebanon and Libya.
-The number of people executed – mostly Palestinians – is estimated at 600.
+The number of people executed – mostly Palestinians – is estimated between 150 and 600.

 Executions within the organization

 The Abu Nidal Organization (ANO)'s official newspaper Filastin al-Thawra regularly carried stories announcing the execution of traitors within the movement.
 Each new recruit of the ANO was given several days to write his entire life story by hand – including names and addresses of family members, friends, and lovers – and was then required to sign a paper agreeing to his execution if anything was found to be untrue.
 Every so often, the recruit would be asked to rewrite the whole story.
 Any discrepancies were taken as evidence that he was a spy and he would be made to write it out again, often after days of being beaten and nights spent forced to sleep standing up.